mindspore-ai/docs/tutorials/source_en/beginner/transforms.md

 - mean: the mean value of each channel in the image.
 - std: the standard deviation of each channel in the image.
 - is_hwc: bool, decide the format of input image.
 If True, input format is (height, width, channel), otherwise (channel, height, width).
+Default: True.

 Each channel of the image will be adjusted according to `mean` and `std`, and the formula is $output_{c} = \frac{input_{c} - mean_{c}}{std_{c}}$, where $c$ represents the channel index.